-Mark also specializes in psychosexual risk evaluations with male and female adults and adolescents.
-He has conducted over 850 evaluations and provided expert court testimony.
+Mark is also a Licensed Sex Offender Evaluator and specializes in psychosexual risk evaluations with male and female adults and adolescents.
+He has conducted over 1,000 evaluations and provided expert court testimony.
 Clients include referrals from criminal and civil attorneys in both state and federal courts, religious organizations, child protection agencies, community mental health agencies, and individuals and families.

-Mark is a Member of the Chicago Chapter of the Association of Threat Assessment Professionals; a Member of the Chicago Chapter of ASIS International; a Board Member of the Cook County Sex Offender Management Board, a Clinical Member of the Association for the Treatment of Sexual Abusers, and an Approved Provider for Psychological Evaluations and Treatment for both Adults and Juveniles by the Illinois Attorney General’s Office – Sex Offender Management Board.
+Mark is a Member of the Chicago Chapter of the Association of Threat Assessment Professionals; a Member of the Chicago Chapter of ASIS International; and a Clinical Member of the Association for the Treatment of Sexual Abusers.

 Mark earned a Bachelor of Arts degree in Psychology from the University of Illinois at Chicago, a Master of Arts degree in Clinical Psychology and a Doctorate in Clinical Psychology with a minor in Forensic Psychology from the Illinois School of Professional Psychology at Argosy University – Chicago.